Mastered at Precision Lacquer

 Lindsey Buckingham

-Jean Cocteau (for the file "Beauty And The Beast")
+Jean Cocteau (for the film "Beauty And The Beast")

 Bobby Cohen